aliyun/terraform-provider-alicloud/website/docs/d/service_catalog_provisioned_products.html.markdown

 The following attributes are exported in addition to the arguments listed above:
 * `ids` - A list of Provisioned Product IDs.
 * `names` - A list of name of Provisioned Products.
-* `products` - A list of Provisioned Product Entries.
+* `provisioned_products` - A list of Provisioned Product Entries.
 Each element contains the following attributes:
     * `create_time` - The creation time of the product instance
     * `last_provisioning_task_id` - The ID of the last instance operation task
     * `last_successful_provisioning_task_id` - The ID of the last successful instance operation task